 The screening rules that determine whether a household was asked the questions in the food security scale varied somewhat during the first 4 years of fielding the Food Security Supplement (1995-98).
 These different screening procedures affected the estimated prevalence of food security differently in each year.
-From 1998-2019, screening procedures remained essentially unchanged and prevalence rates are directly comparable.
+From 1998-2021, screening procedures remained essentially unchanged and prevalence rates are directly comparable.
 The variable HRFS12CX indicates screening status under the "common screen" that allows comparisons of food security prevalence rates across all years since data were first collected in 1995.
-To compare 2019 prevalence rates to those for 1995, 1996, or 1997, users will need to edit the food security status variable of interest to "high food security" (raw score=0) for households that would have been screened out under the common screen (HRFS12CX=1).
+To compare 2021 prevalence rates to those for 1995, 1996, or 1997, users will need to edit the food security status variable of interest to "high food security" (raw score=0) for households that would have been screened out under the common screen (HRFS12CX=1).
 Comparison can then be made to variables in the common screen series in data from any earlier year.

 Screeners also were applied based on whether the household included any children so that households without children were not asked questions that refer specifically to children.
-For this purpose, persons 17 or younger are classified as children except those who are household reference persons or spouses or partners of household reference persons (PERRP=1, 2, 3, 13 or 14).
+For this purpose, persons 17 or younger are classified as children, except those who are household reference persons or spouses or partners of household reference persons (PERRP=40, 41, 42, 43, 44, 45, 46, or 47; note that PERRP codes were revised in 2020).
 Children's Food Security Scale variables are coded as "Not in Universe" (-1) if there were no children in the household.